MLI-lab/ProPicker/README.md

 # ProPicker

+## UPDATE:

+We are currently working on an improved CLI and GUI for ProPicker on the `gui` branch.

+For the prompt-based picking workflow, the CLI and GUI are already functional and partially documented, but the implementation is still evolving.
+Interested users are welcome to check out the `gui` branch.

 ## Installation and Setup
 We recommend using Conda to install the necessary dependencies.
 To do so, run the following commands:
 ```